 ALDinHE: Academic Learning Development in Higher Education.
 (UK) ALDinHE is a the association for learning development in higher education.
 It is a professional network for staff in higher education who provide additional support for students to develop their skills for study and their awareness of academic practices.
 Established in 2002, it has evolved into an active group, united by their interest in and commitment to the development of student learning.

 ATLAANZ: Association of Tertiary Learning Advisers of Aotearoa/New Zealand for professionals working in learning advisory roles in tertiary institutions in Aotearoa (Maori for New Zealand, meaning "the long white cloud").

 CASDW: Canadian Association for the Study of Discourse and Writing.CASDW is a bilingual scholarly association dedicated to advancing the study and teaching of discourse, writing and communication in academic and nonacademic settings-higher education, business, government, and nonprofit organisations.

-CATS: Creating Accessible Learning and Support.
-(Australia) This project has established a framework for good practice that provides information and resources to assist universities to create equitable access for students with disability and to comply with the Disability Discrimination Act and the Disability Standards for Education.
+ADCHET: Australian Disability Clearing House on Education and Training.
+This project has established a framework for good practice that provides information and resources to assist universities to create equitable access for students with disability and to comply with the Disability Discrimination Act and the Disability Standards for Education.

 EATAW: European Association for Teaching of Academic Writing.
 Membership is free, and there is a Listserver.